312th Military Intelligence Battalion (United States): 312th Army Security Agency Battalion (1956-1957)

 The battalion was redesignated the 312th Army Security Agency Battalion on July 1, 1956.
-The battalion consisted of several detachments and subordinate units that caried over the previous designation including (HHC), 328th and 332d ASA companies (later the 180th and 181st USASA companies), Detachment A in Bad Aibling, Detachment D One in Verona, Italy that supported the Southern European Task Force (SETAF), Detachment D Two in Udine, Italy, and Detachment L which was operated by the 332d ADA at a forward intercept site in Nottau, Germany.
+The battalion consisted of several detachments and subordinate units that carried over the previous designation including (HHC), 328th and 332d ASA companies (later the 180th and 181st USASA companies), Detachment A in Bad Aibling, Detachment D One in Verona, Italy that supported the Southern European Task Force (SETAF), Detachment D Two in Udine, Italy, and Detachment L which was operated by the 332d ADA at a forward intercept site in Nottau, Germany.
 The battalion continued its mission to provide, operate, and control designated intercept facilities.
 The battalion was responsible for wo significant intelligence gathering missions.
 It gathered intelligence on the 1956 Poznań protests, and intelligence on Soviet Forces in Hungary (SFH) and the Hungarian Army during the Hungarian Revolution of 1956.
 The 312th ASA (HHC) was inactivated on October 15, 1957, at Bad Aibling Station in Germany and subordinate units were assigned to the 320th USASA Battalion taking over operations.